M A Y

 is that the ground does not dry out quickly, less watering is

-practiced, and by spring the plants have established their roots and
+practised, and by spring the plants have established their roots and

 well on their way for rapid growth in the warmer weather.